davidamplify/AmplifyAppium/README.md

 ### Integrating Appium Tests with Cucumber

+To start a project, the best place to start is here: https://medium.com/@mlvandijk/getting-started-with-cucumber-in-java-a-10-minute-tutorial-586652d2c82

+Add to your libraries the same code as you usually would for your appium stuff.

+After that I would take a look at my cucumber project to see how to get it going, as there aren't any good tutorials online (that I could find).

+Once configured, cucumber is fairly simple and it's mainly about modularising your appium code.

+## HELP

 For help with common problems  go to HELPMEIWANTTODIE.txt most general problems are quashed in example files, so compare where possible to them for relevant solutions.